 Ground Fault Circuit Interrupters (GFCI)

 GFCIs detect any difference in current between the two circuit wires (the black wires and white wires).
-This difference in current could happen when electrical equipment is not working correctly, causing leakage current.
-If leakage current (a ground fault) is detected in a GFCI-protected circuit, the GFCI switches off the current in the circuit, protecting you from a dangerous shock.
+This difference in current can occur when electrical equipment is not working correctly, causing leakage current.
+If leakage current (a ground fault) is detected in a GFCI-protected circuit, the GFCI switches off the current, protecting you from a dangerous shock.

 More important points to remember:

-• GFCIs are able to detect the loss of current resulting from leakage through a person who is beginning to be shocked.
+- GFCIs are able to detect the loss of current resulting from leakage through a person who is beginning to receive a shock.
 If this situation occurs, the GFCI switches off the current in the circuit.

-Circuits with missing, damaged, or improperly wired GFCIs may allow you to be shocked.
+Circuits with missing, damaged, or improperly wired GFCIs may allow you to receive a shock.

 Knowledge Check Choose the best answer for the question.